Research and Clinical Trials

 Children’s Oncology Group Leadership

-Seattle Children’s is a founding member of the Children’s Oncology Group (COG), an international organization of childhood cancer specialists.
+Seattle Children’s is a founding member of the Children’s Oncology Group (COG), the largest pediatric oncology consortium in the world.
 Members work to develop new treatments and reduce long-term effects of cancer and related treatments.
 Through leadership in the COG, our experts help set the worldwide agenda for pediatric cancer research.